dtsivkovski/csa23/_posts/2022-11-10-achievements_blog.md

 This trimester was really about coming back to the PBL style in a new programming language. <mark>I started out struggling in Java, as I was struggling to wrap my head around what all this 'public' and 'private' and 'void' all meant.
 As a result, my first month of coding featured me switching tabs between google and vscode, looking up how to write a simple class with a method in Java.</mark> However, I started to finally understand it and am now familiar enough to be able to write without needing google opened up all the time.
 I also saw the advantages of using Java as a language, as it being a strongly type language is something that actually becomes more convenient as you come to use it more.
 Our PBL was a K-Pop song website, which pulled data from our backend to display on the fastpages frontend.
 I liked this style more, as having our frontend be on fastpages meant less work for CSS styling (and less work to scale for mobile pages), which allowed me to focus more on the backend and setting up the API stuff there. <mark>A lot of my success in PBL this trimester was mainly due to my organization.
 I managed to keep my team organized and had issues for them to work on.
 However, I think I could have done more to learn more specifics of Java backend development as well as deployment.</mark>

+### My strengths / what I've learned

+Throughout all of this, I have learned a lot and I've started to notice my strengths when it comes to working on Computer Science work.
+- **Organization** - This is without a doubt my strongest value, I think that a large part of it stems from me starting out CSP as a scrum master.
+I like to make sure that myself and my team is organized and that I can confidently start working on something after having a plan laid out.
+- **Python backend and databases** - After a whole year of working with Python, I feel very confident in my ability to use it properly and implement different programs using it.
+I also have become very familiar with the use of databases due to the fact that I worked on most of the database work in almost every CS group that I've been in.
+I see how useful they are for storing information as well as their potential for uses beyond that, such as for user/social interaction.

 ## Plans for the future

 ### Near future